 The Schedule C form benefits both small business owners and the US Internal Revenue Service (IRS).
 Within the parameters set out by the form, small business owners can deduct a lot of expenses from their tax bill.
 Expenses such as advertising, commissions, fees, supplies, automotive, utilities, home office, and so on are all tax-deductible.
 Anything that is deemed by the IRS to be an “ordinary and necessary” business expense can be used as a tax deduction.

 Such an open-ended approach enables small businesses to retain as much revenue as possible in order to finance their operations.
 The approach is deemed to be fair since it is generally agreed upon that the majority of the tax burden should be borne by large multinational corporations and high net worth individuals.

 It would take thousands, maybe even tens of thousands of schedule C filings to equal the tax revenue collected from a single, large multinational corporation.

 Sole Proprietorship Model

-The Schedule C form aims to help businesses set up as sole proprietorships.
-Unlike a limited liability corporation (LLC), sole proprietors often do not enjoy limited liability and can be personally responsible for settlements in the event of losing a lawsuit.
-It means that the person suing the sole proprietor can go after the person’s personal assets such as his/her car, house, valuables, etc.
+The Schedule C form aims to help businesses that are set up as sole proprietorships.
+Unlike a limited liability corporation (LLC), sole proprietorships do not enjoy limited liability and the owner can be personally responsible for settlements in the event of losing a lawsuit.
+This means that the person suing the sole proprietor can go after the person’s personal assets such as his/her car, house, valuables, etc.

-Within such a context, we can see how the schedule C form is helpful to smaller businesses with lower profitability.
-Over several years of tax savings, the business would’ve obtained the opportunity to retain more of its earnings, which increases the likelihood of it staying afloat for several years to come.
-As the business grows and expands, it is able to acquire more assets, attract more investors, and ultimately pay more in taxes.
+Within such a context, we can see how the schedule C form is helpful to smaller businesses that typically have lower levels of profitability.
+Several years of tax savings increase the likelihood of the business staying afloat for several years to come.
+Ideally, as the business grows and expands, it is able to acquire more assets, attract more investors, and, ultimately, pay more in taxes.